 A regional bank has seen its CEO resign.

-Bank of Queensland has announced chief executive Stuart Grimshaw has resigned to "pursue a non-banking opportunity" outside Australia.
+has announced chief executive Stuart Grimshaw has resigned to "pursue a non-banking opportunity" outside Australia.
 Grimshaw will depart his post at the end of the month, and COO Jon Sutton will step in as acting CEO from 1 September.

 "The Board would like to thank Stuart for the significant contribution he has made to BOQ since November 2011.
 When Stuart joined, BOQ's market capitalisation was $1.9bn and he leaves having built a business capitalised at $4.4bn and having generated total shareholder returns of around 75%," chairman Roger Davis said.